 - Operating Agreement (for LLCs) or Bylaws (for corporations)

 You will need to determine if your company name is already in use by another entity in the state.
 If it is, you will need to select a different name.
 You can do a Business Entity Name Search to check availability.

 Nevada state law requires you to appoint a Nevada registered agent.
 You will need to know the name and address of your agent.

 When you file your formation document, you will be asked to fill out information such as the names and address of managers/members or officers, and the number of shares and class of stock (corporations only).
+The address portions can list our Nevada business address, included free as part of your service.
 This information is determined in your governing document.